 Which of the following was a nickname of the 11th Hussars?

 East India Company cavalry regiments waived the minimum height requirement of British Army cavalry units.
 As a result, the earliest members of the 19th Hussars were nicknamed 'Dumpies' owing to their shorter stature.

 Following various imperial garrison duties, it later fought in the Boer War (1899-1902).
 There, it took part in the defence of Ladysmith and the campaign in Eastern Transvaal.

 In 1902, the regiment was re-titled the 19th (Alexandra, Princess of Wales's Own) Hussars.
 And, when Alexandra became Queen Consort in 1908, the name changed to the 19th (Queen Alexandra's Own Royal) Hussars.

 It was sent to France as part of the British Expeditionary Force in 1914, with squadrons fighting at Mons, Le Cateau, the Aisne and the Marne in 1914.
 It served on the Western Front for the rest of the war, including the Second Battles of Ypres (1915), the Somme (1916), Cambrai (1917) and Amiens (1918).

 The regiment was retitled the 19th Royal Hussars (Queen Alexandra's Own) in January 1921, but disbanded just six months later.

-Explore the history and collections of the 19th Hussars (Queen Alexandra's Own) by visiting the displays of the Light Dragoons and its predecessors at the Discovery Museum in Newcastle.
+Discover more about the 19th Royal Hussars (Queen Alexandra's Own) by visiting the Discovery Museum in Newcastle.